-Surgical Fire Malpractice Attorney
+Surgical Fire Malpractice

 One of the worst things that a surgical patient and their loved ones can be told is that in the Operating Room the patient caught fire during surgery.
 Surgical fires are caused by medical negligence and are almost always preventable.
 Burn injury can cause painful, permanent injuries and even death.
 If you or a loved one has been injured by a fire in the OR, contact our experienced surgical fire attorneys today for a free case evaluation.

-Surgical Fire Risk in Well Known
+Surgical Fire Risk Are Well Known

 Although Operating Room fires are not well publicized, the risk of a surgical fire is well known within the medical community.
 Despite the fact that surgical fires are completely preventable with proper care, recent statistics indicate that more than 600 Operating Room fires occur in the Unites States every year.
 Surgical fires often prove devastating as they can cause the patient overwhelming pain, severe and disfiguring burns, permanent scarring and, in certain cases, wrongful death.